shivam-707/LLD-Projects/README.md

 Inheritance and polymorphism

 ## Summary
 This repository implements a modular food ordering system that supports delivery and pickup workflows, multiple payment strategies, and order tracking through manager classes.
-Recent changes added logging for service operations and lightweight test helpers for order management.
+Recent changes added logging for service operations and lightweight test helpers for order management..